seancorfield/honeysql/doc/clause-reference.md

                     :with-data false}
                    {:pretty true})
 ["
-CREATE TABLE IF NOT EXISTS metro (foo, bar, baz) TABLESPACE quux AS TABLE cities
+CREATE OR REPLACE TABLE metro (foo, bar, baz) TABLESPACE quux AS TABLE cities
 WHERE metroflag = ?
 WITH NO DATA